rubenfcasal/npsp/README.md

 were made by Sergio Castillo-Páez (Universidad de las Fuerzas Armadas ESPE, Ecuador) and Tomas Cotos-Yañez (Dep.
 Statistics, University of Vigo, Spain).

+This research has been supported by MINECO grant MTM2017-82724-R, and by the Xunta de Galicia (Grupos de Referencia Competitiva ED431C-2020-14 and Centro de Investigación del Sistema universitario de Galicia ED431G 2019/01), all of them through the ERDF.

 ## References